Cardiovascular Research Laboratory

 Trabecular Cutting for Improvement of Diastolic Compliance

 Severing trabeculae in the left ventricle is an innovative surgical approach to increase diastolic compliance in patients with left ventricular hypertrophy.
 While existing pharmaceutical therapies have failed to acutely improve diastolic compliance, this technique offers a mechanical solution to immediately improve left the ventricular function and reduce symptoms in patients.
-In parallel, mechanical testing of trabeculae and computational modeling of the effects trabecular cutting are being studied under the direction of Dr. Hai-Chao Han at UTSA.
+In parallel, mechanical testing of trabeculae and computational modeling of the effects of trabecular cutting are being studied under the direction of Dr. Hai-Chao Han at UTSA.

 Virtual Histology – Optical Coherence Tomography